achraf52/CaptchaJS/README.md

 verify the form submitter is a real user and not an automated bot submitting multiple requests to flood your server or spam your database contents.

+CaptchaJS is built from the idea that spam bots generally don't run JavaScript code and spammers don't take a look at the JavaScript files a website uses, therefore it is highly unlikely they'll notice anything because CaptchaJS only injects the hidden captcha input once the form is submitted.

+You can rely on CaptchaJS to protect you from generic spam bots available around the web but if a spam attack is specialized you should probably add more security measures alongside CaptchaJS to protect your forms.

 # Usage

 1: Assign an "id" to your form in this fashion